Gesare-n/IOT-and-DS-project-/README.md

 🌱 KILIMO 360 - Smart Urban Irrigation System

 KILIMO 360 is a low-cost, IoT-based smart irrigation system designed for urban farmers and gardeners.
-It enables real-time environmental monitoring, water conservation, and remote plant care using affordable hardware and SMS alerts—no internet required.
+It enables real-time environmental monitoring, water conservation, and remote plant care using affordable hardware and SMS alerts.

 ---